 How Does a QDRO in a Divorce Work?

 All retirement plans must include instructions for handling QDROs.
 If you are divorcing, consult with the administrator of your plan for details.
 You may need to file paperwork or take other steps.

-The alternate payee can be a spouse, ex-spouse, child or other dependent.
-Other types of alternate payees will not be considered.
+The alternate payee must be a spouse, ex-spouse, child, or other dependent.
+Other alternate payees will not be considered.

 - The number of payments included in the order

 There is no one-size-fits-all approach to dividing assets through a QDRO.
 It all depends on the type of retirement plan, the type of benefits afforded under the plan, and the reasons for the division.

 As an alternate payee, you may be entitled to some or all of the participant's benefits under a retirement plan.
 One common approach splits benefits into two separate parts.
 The time and form of the payment that the payee chooses may be different from what the plan participant chooses.

 A QDRO may afford you one or more options for how you take your portion of the distribution as the payee.
 This could include taking the money as a lump sum.